bitchin-ginger/Pneumonia-Classifier/README.md

+# Computer Vision:
-# Computer Vision Classification Of Pneumonia In Chest X-Rays
+# Classification Of Pneumonia In Chest X-Rays
 This project is designed to detect pneumonia based on chest X-rays.

 # Motivating Facts